Hinode logo

 {{ .Render "single/footer" }}

-to render the main elements of a single page.
+The single page template defined in the previous paragraph invokes single/header, single/body, and single/footer to render the main elements of a single page.
 The amount of templates and inheritance might appear complex and overwhelming at first sight.
-However, as we will find out next, this actually allows us to keep the templates
+However, as we will find out next, this actually allows us to keep the templates DRY .
+In other words, it helps us to prevent rework whilst staying flexible.

-to the frontmatter of a page, Hugo will test if there is a template available for that specific type.
-It will use the template(s) in the layouts/_default
+As mentioned earlier, all page templates are maintained in layouts/_default folder.
+Hugo has a flexible lookup order, meaning that we can replace selective elements only.
+When we add a type to the frontmatter of a page, Hugo will test if there is a template available for that specific type.
+It will use the template(s) in the layouts/_default folder as fallback.
+This mechanism allows us to customize the appearance of selected pages based on their type.

-Add the following configuration to the frontmatter of content/blog/first-post.md
+Add the following configuration to the frontmatter of content/blog/first-post.md:

 ---